 Moving from harnessed car seat to a booster seat is an important milestone in a child’s development.
 Height and weight requirements for booster seats are the prerequisite minimum requirement to ride in a booster.
 Your child must meet the two above conditions in order for them to wear a seat belt properly.

-It is obvious that many parents do not know the minimum requirements of using a booster seat for a child.
-They don’t realize that there are significant difference between car seats and booster seats.
-The various types of car seats and booster seat safety.
+It is obvious that many parents do not know the minimum requirements for using a booster seat for a child.
+They don’t realize that there are significant difference between car seats and booster seats, the various types of car seats and booster seat safety.
 Therefore, in today’s article we will deal with these issues and many more.

 What is a Booster Seat?